deepstreamIO/deepstream.io-website/content/releases/10-server/v4-0-0/index.md

 ### Notify API

 Deepstream is used in multiple different ways and scenarios.
-Some users have played with it on their IoT devices, combining HTTP output from sensors and websocket connections for interactive realtime dashboards.
+Some users have played with it on their IoT devices, combining HTTP output from sensors and WebSocket connections for interactive realtime dashboards.
 Others have used it for communication applications and gaming.
-However one thing was pretty much always a given, integrating deepstream for records into an existing app, specially one that is crud/HTTP based was a pain.
-Your application would update your data via your current trusted/battle tested approach and you just want deepstream to consume those changes.
-Prior to this you would need to set the data using `setData` APIs.
+However, one thing was pretty much always a given, integrating deepstream for records into an existing app, especially one that is crud/HTTP based was a pain.
+Your application would update your data via your current trusted/battle-tested approach, and you just want deepstream to consume those changes.
+Prior to this, you would need to set the data using `setData` APIs.
 Not any more!
 As long your database is deepstream compatible (and if not, you can always write a thin StoragePlugin to conform to your standards!) then all you need to do is notify deepstream something changed in the database.

 Lets see code!